KevinNourian/Connect-4/README.md

 * The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.

 ## Technologies
-In this program I used `NumPy` to create the board.
+I used `NumPy` to create the board.

 ## Execution
 Run `Connect4.py`